Step By Step: Declaring Attackers

 Complication #2

 Aren't we ignoring some important words here?
 Avatar of Slaughter says "if able", and a creature with defender isn't able to attack.
-Avatar of Slaughter's requirement should be satisfied even if some creatures don't attack, as long as they weren't able to attack.
+Avatar of Slaughter's requirement should be satisfied even if some creatures don't attack, as long as they weren't able to attack in the first place.

 But this only helps if we can determine whether each creature is "able to attack" without knowing what requirements need to be followed, which we can't do.